markgriep/markgriep.github.io/readme.md

 ## About Me
 I have decades of experience in IT.
-Ucrrently I program software using C#, .Net and SQL for City Utilites of Springfield.
+Currently I program software using C#, .Net and SQL for City Utilites of Springfield.

 ## List of projects